publisha/publisha.github.io/_posts/2017/vertical-spacing.md

 ---
-layout: "post"
+layout: post
-title: "Vertical Spacing for text; pBook and eBook"
+title: Vertical Spacing for text; pBook and eBook
-date: "2017-02-04 22:50"
+date: '2017-02-04 22:50'
-published: true
+published: false
+categories:
+  - InDsign
+  - Typography
 ---
 When we choose a value for _leading_ in InDesign, we are actually defining the distance between the baselines.
 The more traditional definition of leading is the space between the baseline and top of character container; the term coming from the little slabs of lead put between the type.